 Dr. Schatz received his BS in psychology from Penn State University (1986) and his MS and PhD in Neuropsychology from Drexel University (1995).
 He completed his pre-doctoral internship at The Toronto Hospital in Canada, and joined the SJU faculty in 1998, where he was tenured in 2004 and promoted to Associate Professor in 2005 and Professor in 2009.

-Dr. Schatz is the Director of the Behavioral Neurosciences Program at Saint Joe's, and he also serves as a research consultant to the Sports Concussion Center of NJ and the International Brain Research Foundation.
+Dr. Schatz is the Director of the Behavioral Neurosciences Program at Saint Joe's, and he also serves as a research consultant to the Sports Concussion Center of NJ and the Maine Concussion Management Initiative.

 He maintains an active program of research, and more information about his research and publications are available on his personal website.